gryf/boxpy/README.rst

        filename: /path/to/local/file.txt

-during processing this file, boxpy will look for ``filename`` key in the yaml file for the ``write_files`` sections, and it will remove that key read the file and put its contents under ``content`` key.
-What is more important, that will be done after template processing, so that there will be no interference for possible ``$`` characters.
+during processing this file, boxpy will look for ``filename`` key in the yaml file for the ``write_files`` sections, and it will remove that key, read the file and put its contents under ``content`` key.
+What is more important, that will be done after template processing, so there will be no interference for possible ``$`` characters.

 What is more interesting is the fact, that you could use whatever cloud-init accepts, and a special section, for keeping configuration, so that you don't